SenseLogic/LINGUI/README.md

 ### Dictionaries

-When the `--extract` option is used, all constants declared before the first function of each ".ld" file are extracted into a matching ".ld" dictionary file.
+When the `--extract` option is used, all constants declared before the first function of each ".ld" file are extracted into ".ld" dictionary files.

 Matching translations must have the same line number.